How to test Android Push Notifications Online?

-A recently published Guide article demonstrated how to test push notifications on real iOS devices.
-Similarly, this article will demonstrate how developers or QAs can test push notifications for both published and work-in-progress Android apps on real Android devices.
+With iOS trailing right behind Android with a 30.61% market share, a recently published Guide article demonstrated how to test push notifications on real iOS devices.
+Similarly, this article will explain how developers or QA can test push notifications for published and work-in-progress Android apps on real Android devices.

 To conduct push notification testing for published Android apps on specific Android devices, follow these steps:

-- Signup for free or choose a specific plan on BrowserStack App-Live.
+- Signup for free or choose a plan on BrowserStack App-Live.

 Refer to the images below for more clarity on the process: